klinge/sl-webapp/README.md

 * Auth: direct admin and non-admin to different pages after login

 ## TODO (v0.9):
-* Other: add mail templetes for password reset and new user registration (https://github.com/ActiveCampaign/postmark-templates/tree/main)
+* Mail: add mail templetes for password reset and new user registration (https://github.com/ActiveCampaign/postmark-templates/tree/main)
+* Mail: test all email templates
 * Refactor: remove duplicated code between save() and insertNew() in MedlemController
 * Refactor: refactor the controller->render()-code to use a view-class
 * Refactor: handle dates in the Segling&Medlem class as proper dates and not strings
 * Deploy: fix site to work on Nginx instead of Apache
 * Deploy: fix all hardcoded paths in the application (arghh!)
+* Deploy: import csv file with all current member data into database

 ## DONE for v0.9:
 * DONE Segling: Fix database for members on Seglingar